-(b) ensure disclosure of any actual or potential conflict of interest by any party having a stake in media service providers Amendment
+(b) ensure disclosure of any actual or potential conflict of interest by any party having a stake in media service providers that may affect the provision of news and current affairs content.

 2. Without prejudice to national constitutional or other national laws, including national laws on media pluralism and media freedom consistent with the Charter, media service providers exercising editorial responsibility over content providing news and current affairs content shall take the appropriate self-regulatory measures to guarantee the independence of individual editorial decisions based on established professional editorial line.